 Somehow, Thronebreaker: The Witcher Tales outstrips its card game mien to become an astonishing hybrid of rapturous visual novel presentation and fun resource management.
 This review will attempt to focus primarily on the non-Gwent aspects of the game, which is not a devastating omission considering the gameplay is strikingly similar to its eponymously titled F2P card game counterpart.
-The game shines brightest within its story and characters.
+The game shines brightest with its story and characters.
 Thronebreaker tells a truly epic fantasy tale that embodies the best parts of the adventure genre, crafting an effortlessly compelling narrative.
 Even if you hate card games like myself, there is a surplus of quality to enjoy in this enriching RPG.

 The Legend of the White Queen